RetroReversing/retroReversing/pages/leaks/CapcomLeaks.md

 The file **aiscript.txt** is facinating, it describes the custom scripting language they implemented for the movement of the AI characters.
 It is based on the Forth programming language and they called it **bioForth**.
 It is well worth a read if you can translate it.

 Following on from **aiscript.txt** you should also read **ode_script.txt** as it is based on the same custom scripting language.
 In this case it is used for Open Dynamic Engine physics object creation!

+### Source Code files (/bioUC/Src)
+Note that the actual development team was outside of Capcom in a company called **Cavia** so you will see the Cavia copyright at the top of most source files.

+This folder contains:
+* Common - common code used for multiple games
+* Game - main game code specific to this game
+* Test - test code for collisions/sounds etc
+* Tool - source code to the custom tools they created

+### Tool Source code (/bioUC/Src/Tool)
+The Tool folder is split into 3 different categories depending where the tool is run:
+* Wii - Tools that are run on the Wii itself
+* Win32 - Windows tools
+* Plugin - Plugin for Softimage XSI 3D modelling tool

+There is only one plugin for Softimage XSI and it is for exporting collision data from a Softimage scene. it is aptly named **CollisionDataExporter** and contains the full Visual Studio project.

+The Wii Tools that were created by Capcom are:
+* AgingTask
+* BgObjViewer
+* CollisionViewer
+* ColorBar
+* DebugPlayer
+* EventViewer
+* ItemEdit
+* JimakuViewer
+* LightEdit
+* MoterEditor
+* MoveActionEdit
+* MovieViewer
+* ODEEditor
+* PWeaponEdit

+The Windows based tool that were created by Capcom are:
+* BGObjCreateTool
+* Coll2bin
+* CollDataCnvUtil
+* EnumWindows
+* FontChange
+* FontConv
+* MotorConv
+* bgobjpack
+* bio_txtres
+* convconv
+* csvtbl
+* damageReactionTable
+* damageratetable
+* expression
+* luac_customized
+* nw4r_Conv
+* seqconv
+* sndeffcv
+* uniparam
+* yuvtobmp

+### Test Source code (/bioUC/Src/Test)
+The Test folder is organised into folders based on the programmer that created the tool:
+* andot (Tomoyuki Ando) - 3D model Viewer test tool
+* hinoy
+* ikedat - Inverse Kinematics test?
+* izawah - Fill rate/Layout and ODE tests
+* izawah2 - same as **izawah** folder
+* satoud (Daisuke Sato)
+* takahashis - Collision and ODE tests
+* tsukizakis (S.Tsukizaki)
+* yanagisawan - Sound tests
+* yokozawak

+### Common Source code (/bioUC/Src/Common)
+This folder contains the C/C++ common across multiple games that Cavia created.

+It contains the following files and folders:
+* CRI_MW
+* CameraUtil
+* CharaLight
+* Collision
+* Debug
+* Effect
+* Emt
+* Font
+* GXUtil
+* HomeButton
+* Layout
+* MenuTask
+* Model
+* MotionSeq
+* Motor
+* NWSystem
+* Nand
+* ODE
+* Override
+* Pad
+* PrimitiveManager
+* ScreenShot
+* Script
+* Sound
+* Thread
+* Util
+* math
+* movie
+* task_manager
+* wlCommon.h

+### Main Game Source code (/bioUC/Src/Game)
+This can be seen as the most interesting folder in the entire project as it contains the game specific code in C/C++.

+This folder is organised into the following files and folders:
+* Actor
+* Boss
+* BulletHole
+* CallbackDRAW
+* Camera
+* Collision
+* EHitAttribute
+* Effect
+* Event
+* GameTask
+* Item
+* KeyConfig
+* Layout
+* Light
+* Main
+* ModelModify
+* Movie
+* Player
+* SaveData
+* SaveLoad
+* SceneAnm
+* Script
+* Stage
+* SubScreen
+* Thunder
+* Vibration
+* bioConfig.h
+* bioDebugTimer.h
+* bioMemoryTag.h
+* bioMenuPage.h
+* bioPrimitivePriority.h
+* bioScnObjPriority.h
+* sound

 ---
 # Devil May Cry 2 Source code (Capcom3ID451.7z)